Lv1g1/GAN-NAML-Project/README.md

 ## Introduction

 This project implements a **Generative Adversarial Network (GAN)** using [JAX](https://jax.readthedocs.io/en/latest/), a high-performance machine learning library.
-The model is trained on a subset of the **MNIST dataset**, specifically using images of digits 1, 4, and 8.
+The model is trained on the **MNIST dataset**.
 The GAN consists of two neural networks:
 - A **Generator** that creates synthetic images.
 - A **Discriminator** that distinguishes between real and generated images.